Updated March 5, 2018

 If employed, you need to pay your regular SSS contribution based on your monthly salary credit.
 This means, your regular monthly contribution can be less than the maximum 1,760 pesos.
 Your employer will do the regular SSS deduction and remittance to SSS.

 4. MP2: Before you register with Pag-ibig for MP2, you need to have paid at least one monthly savings to your regular Pag-ibig.

 PESO: Before you register with SSS for PESO, you need to have paid at least 6 consecutive monthly contributions within the last 12 months prior to your month of registration.

-5. MP2: You can claim your total MP2 savings and dividends after 5 years.
-If you like, you can apply for a new MP2 account and reinvest all or part of what you have just claimed as a one-time payment into your new MP2 account.
+6. MP2: You can claim your total MP2 savings and dividends after 5 years.
+After claiming, if you like, you can apply for a new MP2 account and reinvest all or part of what you have just claimed as a one-time payment into your new MP2 account.
 You can continue to add to it and continue saving with it for another period of 5 years.

 PESO: SSS requires that you are younger than 55 years to register for PESO.

 8. MP2: You register to get your MP2 account no. and use it when paying.

 PESO: You use your SSS no. to pay your PESO savings.